-The Wage Subsidy Scheme, which was introduced by Revenue on 24 March 2020, enables employees, whose employers are affected by the pandemic, to receive significant supports directly from their employer through the payroll system.
-The Wage Subsidy Scheme is available to employers who retain employees on their payroll throughout the COVID-19 period.
+The Wage Subsidy Scheme, which was introduced by Revenue on 24 March 2020, enabled employees, whose employers are affected by the pandemic, to receive significant supports directly from their employer through the payroll system.
+The Wage Subsidy Scheme was available to employers who retained employees on their payroll throughout the COVID-19 period.

 - be experiencing significant negative economic disruption due to COVID-19

 - be able to demonstrate a minimum of 25% decline in turnover

 - be unable to pay normal wages and normal outgoings fully, and